Toxolasma cylindrellus: Distribution

 This species is endemic to the United States.
 It has experienced a great range reduction and is currently found only in the Paint Rock River drainage in northern Alabama and southeastern Tennessee.
 The most recent surveys failed to find this species in the Tennessee portion of the drainage.

+Conservation

+The pale lilliput has been listed as endangered under the Endangered Species Act of 1973 since 1976.